Vimal-Seshadri-Raguraman/Algo_Backtesting.py/README.md

 - **Real-time P&L**: Realized and unrealized profit/loss tracking
 - **Average Cost Basis**: Industry-standard accounting method

-### 🔌 Data Source Agnostic
+### 🔌 Data Source Agnostic (Pass-Through Only)
-- Works with any data provider implementing `get_quote(symbol)` → `{'price': float}`
+- **Framework never fetches data** - you control all price sourcing
+- `data_provider` parameter is a **convenience pass-through** (set once, available everywhere)
+- You decide when/how to use it in your custom strategies
-- Compatible with: Yahoo Finance, Alpha Vantage, Interactive Brokers, Alpaca, Polygon.io, etc.
+- Compatible with any data source: Yahoo Finance, Alpha Vantage, Interactive Brokers, Alpaca, etc.
-- Can operate without data provider (manual price input)
+- Can operate without data provider (prices provided explicitly)

 ---